jaekwon/Cardamom/Readme.md

   boo: -> # an unbound method
     console.log "@", @, "@constructor", @constructor, "@super", @super

+```
 Note: Unlike methods bound with $:, properties bound with $: arent own properties of objects, but they are own properties of the prototype.
-```

-### Fn
+# Fn - experimental

 Allows the declaration of argument structure.